shivateja126/-KeyLogger/README.md

 2. Hardware-Based Keyloggers

 These are physical devices placed between the keyboard and the computer.
 Features include:

 Work immediately when the system is turned on (no software needed).

-Cannot usually be detected by antivirus software.
+It cannot usually be detected by antivirus software.

 Storage capacity can vary from a few KB to several GB/TB, depending on the model.